ReiannaLiu/Crowdfunding_ETL/README.md

 <br>
 ii.
 Convert the 'goal' and 'pledged' columns data types to float.
 <br>
 iii.
-Check that the columnn names and data types were changed.
+Check that the column names and data types were changed.
 <img src = "Images/campaign_df_dtypes.png" width="500"/>
 <br>
 <br>